AISS — Services

 • Design the training programme and self-assessments.

-• Maintain and grow: a tailored monitoring strategy.
+• Maintain and continue growing: a tailored monitoring strategy.

 Deliverables

-• Tailored AI literacy self-assessment (for evaluation & monitoring).
+• Tailored AI literacy self-assessment (evaluation & monitoring).

-• Tailored AI curriculum (programme + rationale + strategies).
+• Tailored AI curriculum (programme, rationale and strategies).

-• Tailored e-learning modules for different AI literacy levels (beginner to expert).
+• Tailored e-learning for different AI literacy levels (from beginner to expert).

 Who it's for